-(Mean Acceptability Score: 3.82 without the by-phrase $\rightarrow$ 4.90)
+(Mean Acceptability Score: 3.82 without the by-phrase \rightarrow 4.90)

-As reported in Section 3.3, a subset of the informants stated that in the absence of a by-phrase, this example is understood as implying that Susan was inside John's freezer when she (physically) melted his ice.
+As reported in Section 3.3, a subset of the informants stated that in the absence of a by-phrase, it is understood that Susan was inside John's freezer when she (physically) melted his ice.
 Here again, the improved acceptability of (25) shows that a stretched causal chain interpretation was attained by specifying the causing event.